russfeld/ksucs-hugo/content/shortcodes/include/INCLUDE_ME.md

 ...and even source code
 ```

-> the possibilities are endless (almost - including other shortcodes may or may not work)
+> the possibilities are endless (almost - including other shortcodes may or may not work) (almost - including other shortcodes may or may not work)